The Skyra 3T Open Bore MRI

 A. MRI and open bore MRI are both outstanding diagnostic tools.
 The radiology team will tailor the exam to the appropriate machine to meet the individual needs of each patient.

 Q. How do I schedule an MRI appointment?

 A. MRI appointments are available seven days a week by calling 703.558.8500.
+To request a non-urgent appointment online, click here.
 Please have your physician referral and insurance information available when you call.
 The appointment scheduler may ask you some preliminary questions prior to booking your appointment.